-FY 2020 Accomplishments: Members of the Office of Legal Affairs continue to actively participate as panelists and attendees at conferences sponsored by the American Bar Association, American Law Institute, the National Association of Railroad Referees and the Association of Labor Relations Agencies.
+FY 2021 / FY 2022 (to date) Accomplishments: Members of the Office of Legal Affairs continue to actively participate as panelists and attendees at conferences sponsored by the American Bar Association, American Law Institute, the National Association of Railroad Referees and the Association of Labor Relations Agencies.
 OLA attorneys gave presentations on the Railway Labor Act, Ethics, recent RLA case developments, and remedies under the RLA.
-OLA continued to participate in intra-governmental initiatives with other federal agencies such as the Department of
+OLA continued to participate in intragovernmental initiatives with other federal agencies such as the Department of